SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Serverless Workflows Model

 Data labeling functions indicate the required inputs and provided outputs of a transition.
 However, for the performance of serverless workflows, it is important to know where the data resides and how it is provided.
 Therefore, we extend the notation of WFD-nets by annotating how the data is passed using the following resource annotations:

 \begin{itemize}[leftmargin=*] \item \caseicon{res/icons/object-storage.drawio} \textbf{Object storage.} Data is saved in cloud storage in the same region.
-While providing high capacity, it suffers from limited I/O bandwidth and high latency. \item \caseicon{res/icons/tcp.drawio} \textbf{Invocation Payload.} Protocols such as HTTP and gRPC can transfer small input data.
+While providing high capacity, it suffers from limited I/O bandwidth and high latency. \item \caseicon{res/icons/nosql.drawio} \textbf{NoSQL.} \eurosys{Data stored in NoSQL key-value storage provides low-latency data storage.} \item \caseicon{res/icons/tcp.drawio} \textbf{Invocation Payload.} Protocols such as HTTP and gRPC can transfer small input data.
 However, the exact size limit is subject to the protocol and platform. \item \caseicon{res/icons/unknown.drawio} \textbf{Transparent.} The type of transmission used when returning a payload is up to the provider and can change given the payload size. \item \caseicon{res/icons/reference.drawio.pdf} \textbf{Reference.} Some functions only need the reference to an object in the object storage rather than the object itself. \end{itemize}

+\eurosys{Formally, we define the set of resource annotations $A = \{ o, n, p, t, r \} $ as additional element of the tuple of a WFD-net, with $o$ representing data passing via the object storage, $n$ via NoSQL, $p$ via the invocation payload, $t$ transparently, and $r$ via reference.
+We define the corresponding resource annotation functions for reading and writing data as $ra$ and $rw$ as follows and also add them to the tuple of a WFD-net:}

+\eurosys{This means that each pair of a transition and a data element $(t, d)$, with $d$ being read or written by $t$, respectively, is assigned a resource annotation $a \in A$.} \eurosys{By adding resource annotations, we do not change the behavior of the WFD-net.
+However, we enable checking the consistency of data accesses, for example, if the same data object is written and read using the same resource annotation.}

 We annotate data location in workflows using the respective icon and show an example in Figure \ref{fig:model:func-group-coordinator-transitions}.
 The function \texttt{generate} receives a payload via an invocation payload and stores its output on the object storage.
 The \texttt{map} functions each receive an element of the array, process it, and return their resulting elements $y_1$ and $y_2$ through a protocol decided by the cloud provider.
 Once both \texttt{map} functions have returned, the \texttt{process} function receives $y_1$ and $y_2$ as input and, finally, uploads the final result $z$ of the workflow to the object storage.